h3mps/website/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome!
-I am a PhD Candidate in Economics at the University of Toronto and I am on the 2023-2024 job market.
-My research interests include public, urban and labour economics with my job market paper studying the impact of Greenbelt policies and land use regulation on housing markets.
+Welcome to my site!

+My research interests are in urban, spatial, public and labour economics.
+Specifically, I am interested in deepening our understanding of important policies such as land use regulations, immigration and wealth taxes by precisely quantifying their impacts.

+I am currently a Postdoctoral Fellow at the University of Alberta in the Department of Resource Economics and Environmental Sociology (REES) and am part of the Bridging Divides U of A team.